infinite271/TapTwitterStreamJ/README.md

 # twitter-stream-java

-TapTwitterStreamJ is a tweet streaming application that usies the Twitter Stream API to receive tweets.
+TapTwitterStreamJ is a tweet streaming application that uses the Twitter Stream API to receive tweets.
 It has a number of features which include the ability filter tweets on specific keywords, aggregate hashtags and keep track of the occurence of keywords.

 The project is written in Java 8 and attempts to leverage the following frameworks/technologies:
 <br/>